ajeandouble/cheatsheets/fullstack.md

 ### Require()

-Require loads the code of the module and wrap it in a function then executes the code using v8 vm.runInThisContext.
+Require loads the code of the module and wrap it in a function then executes the code using v8 *vm.runInThisContext*.

 >Module.wrap = function(script) {
   return Module.wrapper[0] + script + Module.wrapper[1];